DANAKIL RESEARCH CAMPAIGN

 Goro Komatsu is a geologist at the IRSPS.
-He studies planetary surfaces and terrestrial analogs sites at many localities.
-Together with Francesca Cannarsa and Gian Gabriele Ori in 2011, he participated in the simulation program of human planetary exploration, called the Desert Research and Technology Studies (Desert RATS) organized by NASA and participated in by ESA.
+He studies planetary surfaces and terrestrial analog sites at many localities.
+Together with Francesca Cannarsa and Gian Gabriele Ori in 2011, he participated in the simulation program of human planetary exploration, called the Desert Research and Technology Studies (Desert RATS), organized by NASA.
+ESA partecipated in this event.

 Akos Kereszturi is a planetary geologist working on Mars, Europa, asteroids, Moon and Mercury.
-He is leading the Astrophysical and Geochemical Laboratory at CSFK.
-Beside these topics he is interested in various astrobiology related issues, mission involvement and analogue field work.
+He leads the Astrophysical and Geochemical Laboratory at CSFK.
+Besides these topics he is interested in various astrobiology related issues, mission involvement and analogue field work.

 Zsuzsanna Kapui is a PhD student in geology.
 Her research covers the field and laboratory testing of Mars analogue sedimentary formations in Earth.
-Previously she completed the fluid inclusion study on a VMS ore deposit in Apennine and determined the conditions of formation.
+Previously she completed the fluid inclusion study on a VMS ore deposit in the Apennines and determined the conditions of formation.

-Francesca Esposito, researcher at INAF-Osservatorio Astronomico di Capodimonte, Naples, Italy.
+Francesca Esposito is a researcher at INAF-Osservatorio Astronomico di Capodimonte, Naples, Italy.
 PI of the DREAMS experiment on-board the ExoMars Schiaparelli Module.
 Tests were performed with the support of Ibn Battura Centre.

 Gernot Groemer is specialized in exploration astrobiology with a focus on future human Mars missions.
-He is the president of the Austrian Space Forum, teaching at several universities.
-His involvement in the Ibn Battuta Center was during one of the biggest field missions the Austrian Space Forum was engaged in: The MARS2013 mission, including teams from 23 nations.
+He is the president of the Austrian Space Forum and teaches at several universities.
+His involvement with the Ibn Battuta Center was during one of the biggest field missions the Austrian Space Forum was engaged in: The MARS2013 mission, including teams from 23 nations.

 “I am a German Marie Skłodowska-Curie Research Fellow currently working at the Open University in Milton Keynes, UK.
-My field of research is present-daz and recent activity on the martian surface which includes activity of mass wasting features like gullies, as well as other active surface processes like dust devils."
+My field of research is present-day and recent activity on the Martian surface which includes activity of mass wasting features like gullies, as well as other active surface processes like dust devils."